MileneCV/movie/README.md

 there were 4 outliers in Documentary,

 - **Normality**
-Our our sample size is large enough (n>20) to proceed without satisfying this test.
+Our sample size is large enough (n>20) to proceed without satisfying this test.

 - **Equal Variance**
 p<0.05 fail the assumption of equal variance we need select a non-parametric equivalent test - Kruskal-Wallis test